haltu/muuri/README.md

 ### dragMove

-Triggered when an item is dragged.
+Triggered when an item is dragged after the *drag start* process.

 **Arguments**